Vizzuality/devismos/_docs/backenders/strategy-2021/roles/knowledge-and-mentorship.md

 ### Paper work:
 -  Prepare and ensure the agenda for Friday meetings, promote technical talks, discussion topics
--  Help on the maintenance of guidelines related
+-  Help on the maintenance of internal guidelines
 -  Update the pair programming sessions

 ### Cheer work: